Raphi-2Code/Voxel-Engine-Ursina/README.md

 # Voxel Engine Test

+Performance fix!
+Now let's wait for the working mining system.

 Performance fix version soon!
 14/09/2025

 Oops!
 The mining system is not working.
 Fixing it when I have time to. + performance drop when mining